e2technologies/zipcoder/README.md

 **arguments:**

  - keys [Array] - array of keys to include (filters out the others)
- - names_only [Bool] - set to "true" if you only want the city names returned
+ - names_only [Bool] - set to "true" if you only want the city/state names returned
+ - grouped [Bool] - set to "true" if you want the zip codes returned grouped by city/state
  - max [Integer] - maximum number of cities to return

 **notes:**